 2. Taste world-class wine

-If you’re a wine lover, you won’t want to miss a trip to Piedmont.
-This large region is the birthplace of two of Italy’s most prestigious wines, Barolo and Barbaresco.
-Its location in the foothills of the Alps means you can also enjoy spectacular views while tasting the region’s wines.
+If you’re a wine lover, you won’t want to miss a trip to Northern Italy.
+This large region is the birthplace to some of Italy’s most prestigious wines.

-Meanwhile, Lake Garda is home to DOC vineyards that produce world-famous wines, such as Bardolino, Lugana, and Chiaretto.
-This region combines its Mediterranean climate with breathtaking lake scenery, making it a must-visit if you’re a wine enthusiast.
-Take a leisurely vineyard tour or indulge in tastings overlooking the sparkling waters of Garda.
+For instance, Lake Garda in Northern Italy is home to DOC vineyards that produce world-famous wines, such as Bardolino, Lugana, and Chiaretto.
+Here, the Mediterranean climate and breathtaking lake scenery combine to make this a must-visit if you’re a wine enthusiast.
+Take a leisurely vineyard tour or indulge in a glass or two overlooking the sparkling waters of Garda.

-Whether you’re sampling bold reds in Piedmont or crisp whites by Lake Garda, Italy’s northern wine regions promise an experience that will delight your senses.
+Whether you’re sampling bold reds or crisp whites, Italy’s northern wine regions promise an experience that will delight your senses.

 Northern Italy is home to several elegant cities, such as Milan, Turin and Venice.
 These bustling urban centres combine art and history with modern life.
-So, you should definitely enjoy a city break to really bask in the culture of Northern Italy.
+So, if you want to bask in the culture of Northern Italy, a city break is a must.

 Milan